skip to main content

 Upcoming Events/New Services

 • To support the continued educational needs of victim services professionals, the Integrated Victim Services System (IVSS) provides information on training/events held in Texas.
-For more information, click here.
+For more information, search IVSS trainings, events, and webinars.

 • The TDCJ Victim Services Division is pleased to launch a new Informational Video Library.
 The library serves as a resource for victim services and criminal justice professionals who wish to receive training and information on specific subjects related to serving victims of crime.